haithamassoli/School-Teacher-Substitution-Finder/README.md

 ## Data Model

-The application manages four core entities:
+The application manages six core entities:

 - **Teachers**: Individual instructors in the system
 - **Classes**: Grade levels (e.g., "الصف السادس")
 - **Sections**: Specific class sections (e.g., "الصف السادس أ", "الصف السادس ب")
 - **Schedule Entries**: Assignments of teachers to specific sections and periods (7 periods per day)
+- **Tasks**: Trackable assignments or duties for teachers to complete
+- **Task Completions**: Records tracking which teachers have completed which tasks

 ### Key Relationships

 - Each Section belongs to one Class
 - The schedule assigns one Teacher to one Section for one Period
+- Each Task can have multiple Task Completions (one per teacher)
+- Each Task Completion links one Teacher to one Task
-- Deleting a Teacher cascades to remove their schedule entries
+- Deleting a Teacher cascades to remove their schedule entries and task completions
 - Deleting a Class cascades to remove all its Sections and their schedule entries
 - Deleting a Section cascades to remove all its schedule entries
+- Deleting a Task cascades to remove all its task completions

 ## How It Works

 ### Substitution Finding Algorithm

-The core functionality finds available substitute teachers:
+Finds available substitute teachers when someone is absent:

 1. User selects a section and period
 2. System shows the assigned teacher for that slot